Leonce Raphael Agbodjelou

-Leonce Raphael Agbodjelou is a photographer from Benin.
+Léonce Raphaël Agbodjélou (born 1965), is a Beninese photographer and teacher.

 Biography

 Leonce Raphael Agbodjelou was born in Porto-Novo in 1965.
-He is the son of Benin photographer Joseph Moise Agbodjelou (1912-2000).
-He does not have a formal education and was trained by his father.
-They were traveled together with portable studio.
+He is the son of Benin photographer Joseph Agbodjelou (1912–1999).
+He was trained by his father.
+They traveled together with portable studio.
 They used a traditional colorful fabrics as a background for the people portraits they made.
 Leonce Agbodjelou founded the first Photography School in Benin.
 He serves as the President of the Photographer's Association of Porto-Novo.

 Work

 Agbodjelou's portraiture series, Citizens of Porto-Novo depicts people of Benin's capital.
 He is using a daylight studio and a medium format film camera for the project.
 His 'Musclemen' shows staged studio photograph of muscular men, which is popular theme in the West Africa.
 The 'Egungun' project are photographs of the masqueraders, depicting divine ancestors of Yoruba-speaking people.
 They usually appear at funerals to guide deceased to the spirit world.
 They can also appear at any time to protect people from misfortunes.